grzesiek999/grzesiek999/README.md

 Team project was to build a complete web application for restaurant management.
 While we making this team project we divided us on smaller teams.
-To my job was creating frontend part to our complete web application for management restaurant.
+To my job was creating frontend part to our web application.

 Used technology:
 <ul>